-Cupping therapy is a very safe and effective method of providing fast muscle pain relief.
+Cupping therapy can be a safe and effective method of providing muscle pain relief.

 What is cupping?